MoSadie/Streamer.bot-Toybox/slipstream/README.md

 ### !slipstream help stats shields (!ss stats shields)

 ```
-The Shield stat determines how effective your crew member is at operating the Shield station.
-Bigger numer => faster shields.
+The Shield stat determines how much Shield you can hold, allowing you to take more damage before you need to regain your Shield at a Shield station.
 ```

 ### !slipstream help stats defense (!ss defense)

 ```
-The Defense stat reduces incoming damage to your crew member.
+The Defense stat determines how effective your crew member is at operating the Shield station.
+Bigger numer => faster shields.
 ```

 ### !slipstream help stats gunnery (!ss gunnery)